AvaYnE2/uuid-generator/README.md

 ---

 <!-- Plugin description -->
-This plugin generates UUIDs.
+This plugin generates UUIDs Version 4.
 It can be used to generate UUIDs for various purposes, such as testing, debugging, and more.
 UUIDs can be generated within the tool window, or by using the following shortcuts:
 - Windows/Linux: `Ctrl + Alt + G`
 - Mac: `Option + Command + G`